-Studying A Levels at Belfast Met
+Studying A-Levels at Belfast Met

-The college takes great pride in the fact our A Level curriculum is wide and varied, offering up to 16 subjects each year to cater for the specialist interests and abilities of students from a broad spectrum of academic and social backgrounds.
+The college takes great pride in the fact our A-Level curriculum is wide and varied, offering up to 16 subjects each year to cater for the specialist interests and abilities of students from a broad spectrum of academic and social backgrounds.
 The variety of our curriculum offer is matched by the quality of teaching at the college.

-Leaving school and coming to a new college can be a daunting experience for many so, in addition to providing tuition of a high standard, we have a year group structure which ensures that each student feels valued and comfortable from the outset.
-Our First Year, Second Year and Fast Track Year Heads are experienced, senior staff members who Welcome coordinate the pastoral care provision for A Level students and who seek to ensure that the transition from school to college is as seamless as possible.
+Leaving school and coming to a new college can be a daunting experience for many.
+In addition to providing tuition of a high standard, we have a year group structure which ensures that each student feels valued and comfortable from the outset.
+Our First Year, Second Year and Fast Track Year Heads are experienced, senior staff members who coordinate the pastoral care provision for A Level students and who seek to ensure that the transition from school to college is as seamless as possible.
 We also allocate every student an Adviser of Studies (AOS) who provides educational and pastoral guidance on a weekly basis to help students make appropriate career/educational choices and arranges support when needed.